 Are BTECS a good idea if I want to go to Oxford or Cambridge?

-The advice from this Cambridge University Admissions director: “Don’t fall into the BTEC trap.”
+One of my favourite Oxbridge application tips came from a Cambridge University Admissions director: “Don’t fall into the BTEC trap.”

 There are very few subjects where BTECs are considered acceptable preparation for study at a top university.
 Engineering is the main example, but even this is considered “spotty”.
 If you are serious about attending a top university, avoid BTEC courses.